Estimated reading time: 5 minutes

 In the US, around 20 million people have a substance use disorder.
-Out of this statistic, only around 2 million resolve their significant substance abuse issues.
+Only around 2 million resolve their significant substance abuse issues out of this statistic.

 If this information tugs at your heartstrings, and you want to do something to help, then you may thrive in a drug and alcohol counseling position.
 But to get such a career, you’ll need to go through some schooling and training first.